langroid/langroid/examples/kg-chat/README.md

 - `GraphSchemaTool`: get schema of Neo4j knowledge-graph
 - `CypherRetrievalTool`: generate cypher queries to get information from Neo4j knowledge-graph (Cypher is the query language for Neo4j)
+- `VisualizeGraph`: supports only visualizing the the whole dependency graph

 ### Running the example